 Everything in moderation, including nutritious eats, is very important.
 I also completely endorse indulging once in a while – it will taste that much better, and you will also learn over time that the healthy food really does often taste far better than any chemically-laden packaged food that you can find in the grocery store.
 I do not believe in fad diets, nor do I condone heavy use of supplements.
 I avoid taking most kinds of medication and drugs because a lot of the time they seem to do more harm than good.
 Most of our health problems can be sorted out simply if we take better care of ourselves: eating well, exercising often, and above all enjoying life.

-Currently I enjoy eating a high-raw, mostly-vegan diet rich in green smoothies when I’m at home, but I do enjoy eating a variety of foods (including cooked foods and animal products) when out with others.
+I enjoy eating a variety of foods and will often “flirt” with various types of eating (such as raw til dinner, mostly-vegan, etc.).
 I choose humanely-raised, local, grass-fed and nest-laid meats and meat products when possible and do my best to get to know farmers and local business owners so that I can be as aware as possible about what happened to my food before it arrived on my plate.

 It is also important to try to achieve a balance of many different kinds of activities, so I like to do strength training (with dumbbells or with just using my own body weight; both are excellent choices), stretching (yoga and pilates are great for increasing flexibility), and other forms of cardio.
-I have been a member at a number of fantastic gyms (the local YMCA, the University of Winnipeg gym, and Good Life Fitness), in which I attended fitness classes.
-I currently enjoy regular boot camp sessions at Pro(Ag)gressive Fitness.
+I have been a member at a number of fantastic gyms (the local YMCA, the University of Winnipeg gym, Good Life Fitness, and Pro(Ag)gressive Fitness), in which I attended fitness classes and boot camps – I tend to change up my routine a couple times each year to keep it fresh.

-I think that it is best to mix up the exercises, so dancing or swimming are great contrasts with high intensity boot camp.
-Everyone is going to have their own fitness regime which works best for them, and all forms of exercise – be they super intense bursts or gentler, longer stretches of time – are going to be great for your body!
+Everyone is going to have their own fitness style which works best for them, and all forms of exercise – be they super intense bursts or gentler, longer stretches of time – are going to be great for your body!

 Emotional and Mental Health